7.4 Nothing more precious

 I think of how the universe is extremes of bitter cold and scorching fire with only the tiniest bits of habitable zones here and there where human warmth is even possible, however probable or not.
 And given this, I want to say that in all the universe…

-Human love is the most precious thing ever.
+Human love, the nurturing kind, the sustaining kind, is the most precious thing ever.

-I believe we’re in the final chapter of the human story, and I find it poignant that now, in the season of our death, is when we have a chance like never before to upgrade our love and make it the best it’s ever been.
+I believe we’re in the final chapter of the human story, and I find it poignant that now, in the season of our death, is when we have a chance to upgrade our love and make it better than it’s ever been before.

-And it’s certainly true that upgraded love is the most different thing in our long history of tribal fundamentalism.
-It’s the most potent force in opposition to the tribalism that’s killing us.
+Which is what we need because it’s our most potent force in opposition to the tribalism that’s killing us.
 It’s the best force for healing that we’ve got.

-So while we can only take an educated guess that our upgraded love might be the most precious thing in the universe, we can know for sure that it’s definitely the most precious thing in this human world of ours.
+So while we can only guess that our upgraded love might be the most precious thing in the universe, we can know for sure that it’s definitely the most precious thing in this human world of ours.
 And its only home is…

 Here in our hearts.